-10(d) Conditions to Avoid: Storage with strong acids or calcium hypochlorite
+10(d) Conditions to Avoid: Storage with strong acids or calcium hypochlorite.

 10(e) Incompatible Materials: Will react with strong acids to form hydrogen.
+Iron oxide dusts in contact with calcium hypochlorite evolve oxygen and may cause an explosion.

 10(f) Hazardous Decomposition Products: Thermal oxidative decomposition of steel products can produce fumes containing oxides of iron and manganese as well as other alloying elements.